cornedriesprong/cornedriesprong.github.io/src/content/blog/sample-accurate-MIDI-timing.md

 ## Preface

 One of the biggest technical challenges I faced while building my MIDI sequencer AUv3[^1] plugins **[cykle](cykle)** and **[polybeat](polybeat)** was obtaining sample-accurate MIDI sequencing.
 Ensuring precise MIDI event timing on a sample-level is crucial for accurate playback.
-Since many AUv3 plugins appear to do this incorrectly[^2], I've written this post to explain how I do these calculations in my apps.
+Since not all AUv3 plugins appear to do this correctly[^2], I've written this post to explain how I do these calculations in my apps.

 A Github repository containing the code from this article can be found <a href="https://github.com/cornedriesprong/AUv3SequencerExample" target="_blank">here</a>.